COVID-19 Guidance on Ventilation in the Workplace

 Ensuring adequate ventilation throughout the work environment can help to maintain a safe and healthy workplace.
-In addition to ventilation, DOSH Directive 1.70 outlines other preventative practices like masking and vaccination that reduce risk of spreading COVID-19.

 Employers should work with a heating, ventilation, and air conditioning (HVAC) professional to optimize building ventilation and check to ensure the system is fully functional and operating as intended (especially systems previously shut down or operated at reduced capacity).

 The following tips can help reduce the risk of exposure to COVID-19:

 - Use HVAC system filters with a Minimum Efficiency Reporting Value (MERV) rating of 13 or higher, where feasible.
 MERV is a measure of how well filters capture particles.
 The higher the number, the better the capture of particles.
 Ninety-percent of particles are captured in filters with a MERV rating of 13.